With the winter season upon us, it’s time to start thinking about how to protect your eyes during the colder weather.

 It might feel good to come into your home or office from the cold, but the dry air caused by heating systems can also dry and irritate the eyes.

 If your eyes are dry while indoors, once again you have some simple solutions.

 Eye drops and frequent blinking may be very helpful to combat dry eyes while indoors.
 Eye doctors also encourage their patients to use humidifiers to add some moisture to the air.

 Snow Brings its Own Risks to Your Eyes

 Brightness from the snow can increase exposure to UV or ultraviolet light by reflecting the sun’s rays.
 This can result in inflammation of the cornea or keratitis.
 The eyes may become red, sore, and increasingly sensitive to light.

 So if you’re shoveling snow on a bright and sunny day, be sure to put on a pair of sunglasses or goggles to reduce the risk of eye discomfort and damage.

 When to See Your Eye Doctor

-You should see your Eye M.D. if you experience any of the following, weather during the cold weather months or other seasons:
+You should always see your Eye M.D. if you experience any of the following, weather during the cold weather months or other seasons:

 - vision loss